Existence and geometry of Hermitian metrics with constant second scalar curvature: Acknowledgements

 \section{Acknowledgements}

 The author is grateful to Kefeng Liu for his constant guidance and support, and to Jianchun Chu and Xiaokui Yang for illuminating discussions.
-The author also thanks Man-Chun Lee and Yong Luo for their interest.
+The author also thanks Man-Chun Lee, Yong Luo and Jeffrey Streets for their interest.